evanw/lightgl.js/README.md

 * `python build.py release`: minify the library using Google Closure Compiler, which assumes there is a `closure` command in your path that runs `compiler.jar`
 * `docco src/*.js`: build the documentation, which is generated in the `docs` directory

+The latest lightgl.js build can be found at http://evanw.github.com/lightgl.js/lightgl.js.

 ## Sample code

     <!DOCTYPE html>